Do you get lost looking at the hundreds of heating lamp options for reptiles?

 Incandescent is the standard light bulb most people will use.

-This light bulb produces a good amount of heat and light for reptiles, though it won’t last as long as an LED.
+This light bulb produces a good amount of heat and visible light for a Leopard gecko lighting setup, though it won’t last as long as an LED.

-These don’t produce much UVB to speak of, but this is just fine.
+These don’t produce much UVB lighting to speak of, but this is just fine.

 Leopard geckos don’t need it.